 - 8.125.4.A.
+Enrolling DME Suppliers

-Enrolling DME suppliers - 8.125.4.B.
-Enrolling Home Health agencies - 8.125.4.C.
-Enrolling Personal Care providers providing services under the state plan - 8.125.4.D.
-Enrolling providers of the following services for HCBS waiver clients: - 1.
-Assistive Technology - 2.
-Personal Care/Homemaker Services - 3 Specialized Medical Equipment and Supplies - 4 In-Home Support Services - 8.125.4.E.
-Enrolling and Re-validating providers for which the Department has suspended payments during an investigation of a credible allegation of fraud, waste, or abuse, for the duration of the suspension of payments. - 8.125.4.F.
-Enrolling and Re-validating providers which have a delinquent debt owed to the State arising out of Medicare, Colorado Medical Assistance or other programs administered by the Department, not including providers which are current under a settlement or repayment agreement with the State. - 8.125.4.G.
-Providers that were excluded by the HHS Office of Inspector General or had their provider agreement terminated for cause by the Department, its contractors or agents or another State's Medicaid program at any time within the previous 10 years. - 8.125.4.H.
-Providers applying for enrollment within six (6) months from the time that the Department or CMS lifts a temporary enrollment moratorium on the provider's enrollment type
+- 8.125.4.B.
+Enrolling Home Health Agencies

+- 8.125.4.C.
+Enrolling Personal Care Agencies providing services under the state plan

+- 8.125.4.D.
+Enrolling providers of the following services for HCBS waiver members:

+- Assistive Technology

+- 2. Personal Care/Homemaker Services

+- 3 Specialized Medical Equipment and Supplies

+- 4 In-Home Support Services

+- 8.125.4.E.
+Enrolling and revalidating providers for which the Department has suspended payments during an investigation of a credible allegation of fraud, for the duration of the suspension of payments.

+- 8.125.4.F.
+Enrolling and revalidating providers which have a delinquent debt owed to the State arising out of Medicare, Colorado Medical Assistance or other programs administered by the Department, not including providers which are current under a settlement or repayment agreement with the State. - 8.125.4.G.
+Providers that were excluded by the HHS Office of Inspector General or had their provider agreement terminated for cause by the Department, its contractors or agents or another State's Medicaid program at any time within the previous 10 years. - 8.125.4 .H.
+Providers applying for enrollment within six (6) months from the time that the Department or CMS lifts a temporary enrollment moratorium on the provider's enrollment type.